Spring 2024 Training Dates:

 The Safe Space program strives to improve visibility and support for the CSU LGBTQ+ community by teaching participants what it means to be an ally, and discussing the ways that faculty, staff, and students can actively contribute to creating/maintaining a safe and inclusive campus environment for all.

-Safe Space trainings are opportunities to learn about LGBTQ+ identities, gender and sexuality, and examine prejudice, assumptions, and privilege.
+Safe Space training is an opportunity to learn about LGBTQ+ identities, gender and sexuality, and examine prejudice, assumptions, and privilege.
 Participants also learn how to assist LGBTQ+ students in making connections with the resources available to them at CSU, in the greater Cleveland community, and across the nation.

 Regardless of where you are on campus, if you interact with students or other employees, you will meet people who identify as LGBTQ+.
-Having a basic understanding of correct terminology and an understanding of what it means to be an ally to the LGBTQ+ community are essential to supporting all people at this university.
+Having a basic understanding of correct terminology and understanding what it means to be an ally to the LGBTQ+ community is essential to supporting all people at this university.

-To register for one of the above sessions, or to schedule a training for your group, email Kara Tellaisha at firstname.lastname@example.org
+For more information or to schedule a training for your department, email firstname.lastname@example.org.